 Are all knowledge management systems customizable?

-The harsh reality is that not all knowledge management systems are easily customizable.
+No, not all knowledge management systems are easily customizable.
 However, when apps do allow users to tailor their features, they usually do it really well.
 A good example of this is Connecteam.
-This all-in-one knowledge management solution values companies’ needs to put an identity on their training features.
+This all-in-one knowledge management solution allows managers to create customizable documents and training materials for all employees.

 Do I really need a knowledge management system for my business?